forcedotcom/mobile-ui-elements/README.md

     Supported attributes include:
     - `sobject`: (Required) Name of Salesforce sobject against which CRUD operations will be performed.
-    - `recordid`: (Required) Id of the record on which CRUD operations will be performed.
+    - `recordid`: (Optional) Id of the record on which read, update or delete operations will be performed.
     - `fieldlist`: (Optional) Default: All fields.
 List of field names that need to be fetched for the record.
 Provide a space delimited list.
 Also the field names are case sensitive.
     - `autosync`: (Optional) Auto synchronize (fetch/save) changes to the model with the remote server/local store.
 If false, use fetch/save methods to commit changes to server or local store.
     - `cachemode`: (Optional) Default `SFDC.cacheMode()`.
 The cache mode (server-first, server-only, cache-first, cache-only) to use during CRUD operations.
     - `mergemode`: (Optional) Default `Force.MERGE_MODE.OVERWRITE`.
 The merge model to use when saving record changes to salesforce.
+    - `cachePromise`: (Optional) A Promise that returns an instance of force-sobject-store on cache ready completion.
+It is required to add offline capability to the component.
     - `fields`: Returns a map of fields to values for a specified record.
 Update this map to change SObject field values.

     Methods: